Skip to content

 Q: Can I build my own MCP server?

 A: Yes.
-You can implement a custom MCP server using the Python SDK (mcp package) or TypeScript SDK (@modelcontextprotocol/sdk) provided by Anthropic.
-This is effective when you want to make your own internal APIs or proprietary data sources accessible to agents.
+The official MCP architecture guide treats language-specific SDKs as part of the MCP project set.[2]
+This is useful when you want to make internal APIs or proprietary data sources accessible to agents.

 Q: What’s the difference between MCP and an API?